The Columbia College curriculum and its academic policies are determined by the following faculty committees:

 - Mana Kia, Department of Middle Eastern, South Asian, and African Studies

-- Matthew McKelway, Art History and Archaeology
+- Matthew McKelway, Department of Art History and Archaeology

 Ex-Officio:

-- Josef Sorett, Dean of Columbia College
+- Josef Sorett, dean of Columbia College

 - Lisa Hollibaugh, dean of Academic Affairs, Columbia College